Robert L Barbieri, MD

 Barbara Goff, MD

 Tommaso Falcone, MD, FRCSC, FACOG

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 Approaches to differentiating benign uterine leiomyomas from uterine sarcoma are reviewed here.
-General principles of the diagnosis of uterine leiomyomas, the diagnosis and treatment of uterine sarcoma, and benign and atypical leiomyoma variants are discussed separately.
-(See "Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids)" and "Uterine sarcoma: Classification, clinical manifestations, and diagnosis" and "Treatment and prognosis of uterine leiomyosarcoma" and "Variants of uterine leiomyomas (fibroids)" and "Classification and treatment of endometrial stromal tumors".)
+General principles of the diagnosis of uterine leiomyomas, the diagnosis and treatment of uterine sarcoma, and benign and atypical smooth muscle neoplasm variants are discussed separately.
+(See "Uterine leiomyomas (fibroids): Epidemiology, clinical features, diagnosis, and natural history" and "Variants of uterine leiomyomas (fibroids)" and "Uterine sarcoma: Classification, clinical manifestations, and diagnosis".)

 ●Uterine adenomyoma or diffuse adenomyosis

 ●Uterine carcinosarcoma (considered an epithelial neoplasm)

 ●Metastatic neoplasm (typically from another reproductive tract primary)

 ●Endometrial processes that may enlarge the uterus – Endometrial polyp, endometrial hyperplasia, hematometra